michaenho/ecommerce-analytics/README.md

 ### 📋 [Reflect](#6-reflect)

 ## Scenario
-Maven Fuzzy Factory is ready to secure its next round of funding and we are required to tell a compelling story to investors.
+The company is ready to secure its next round of funding and we are required to tell a compelling story to investors.
 I, as a data analyst in the team, is tasked to pull the relevant data, and help my CEO craft a story about a data-driven company that has been producing rapid growth.

 ## 1. Ask
 💡 **BUSINESS TASK: Extract and analyse traffic and website performance data to craft a growth story that we could sell to potential investors.**

-Primary stakeholders: Potential investors of Maven Fuzzy Factory
+Primary stakeholders: Potential investors of the company

 ## 2. Understand
-Data Source: A custom built database named mavenfuzzyfactory that closely resembles the databases found in e-commerce companies
+Data Source: A custom built database that closely resembles the databases found in e-commerce companies

 Tables:
   - order_item_refunds